Victor-QTP/materials/README.md

 ## 4. Optional Specialization: LoRA Adaptation & VLM Label Verification

 The engine is training-free.
 LoRA is an **optional** layer for squeezing out extra domain performance.

+Results are per detector.
+Creating and fusing the specialists into the engine is **future work, since a fused system with specialists would no longer be training-free.**

 - **Detector specialists:** LoRA-adapted three open-vocabulary detector architectures (OWLv2, OmDet-Turbo, Grounding DINO), freezing text encoders to preserve open-vocabulary capability. **+7.18, +4.50, and +2.71 mAP** respectively on BDD100K-val.